IntegerMan/JAIMES/README.md

 - [ ] Host a free vector database locally for Kernel Memory instance
 - [ ] Index the transcript / past sessions on an ongoing or on-demand basis
 - [ ] Provide the transcript as a RAG source

-### AI Core System

-- [x] Design an agentic layout for the game's AI
-- [x] Implement the core of the AI system
-- [ ] Ensure the initial history matches the prior initial history (pre-migration)
-- [ ] Allow cores to track history
-- [ ] Allow cores to customize which plugins they use
-- [ ] Allow cores to customize which models they use
-- [ ] Add a planner core
-- [ ] Handle long context windows by summarizing or truncating history

 ### Quality and Testing